hellocomputer-za/react-assessment/README.md

 ### The React application
 We don't mind what version of React you're going to use other than it shouldn't be two versions older than the current (https://www.reactjs.rg)

-Your React app doesn't need to look like the Mona Lisa, we're more interested in how you structure your code and if you're implementing best practise.
+We're most interested in how you structure your code and if you're implementing best practise.
 Your application should have the following:
 * An input field that lets a user type in a city name: Example: "Hong Kong"
 * A submit button that requests the data from the Express.js endpoint you created
-* You should display a simple loading message while the API request is made using a Font Awesome spinner icon - https://fontawesome.com/ (This means you'll need to import the Font awesome icon library to make use of it)
+* You should display a simple loading message while the API request is made
 * Your Express.js service should be defined as a Service within React that is injected into your Component
 * You should display the current weather data supplied by the API
 * You should make use of SCSS as a pre-compiler